-As mentioned above, we are in support of the intent of this measure.
+As mentioned above, we are in strong support of this measure.

 It should be noted that this measure does not have funding appropriations and its primary purpose is to create a Digital Equity Grant Program and framework for future funding opportunities to deploy digital equity projects.